-- Be a resident of the state of Hawaii;
+Be a resident of the state of Hawaii;

-- Be a student pursuing their first bachelors degree;
+Be a student pursuing their first bachelor's degree;

-- Be a student pursuing a degree in Marine Transportation, Marine Engineering Technology, or Mechanical Engineering (USCG License Track) and
+Be a student pursuing a degree in Marine Transportation, Marine Engineering Technology, or Mechanical Engineering (USCG License Track) and

-The California Maritime Academy
+California State University Maritime Academy

 200 Maritime Academy Drive